melaniebrgr/learning-computer-science/05-system-design/10-auth.md

 The permission rules are called a policy.
 There are different ways rules can be set up, e.g. RBAC, ABAC.

+There are two main approaches to authorisation enforcement, BE and FE.
+A good and secure experience provides user with both:

+- Backend enforcement as your security foundation
+- Frontend toggling for improved user experience

+Regardless of what happens on the front end, the backend serves as the ultimate gatekeeper and therefore permissions need to be enforced at the API level, rejecting unauthorised requests.
+On the frontend UI elements that the user doesn't have permission to use can be removed.

 ## Role-based access control (RBAC)

 Typically where you would start, by setting up roles, e.g. viewer, editor, admin.
 Predefined roles (admin, editor, viewer) are allowed a set of actions (view, create, delete) on some resources (posts).
 The combination of role + action + resource is a policy.

-This can be encoded in JavaScript as `action : resource` as follows:
+This can be encoded in JavaScript as `action : resource` as follows (the policies can be structured to whatever makes the lookpu fastest):

 ```js
 const POLICIES = {